SodiumZH/NFF-Girls/docs_gameplay_en.md

 ### Item-giving process

 Right click the mob with certain types of item on the main hand to give.
 When given, the mob's "favorability" will increase depending on the item type.
-When it reaches 1, the process done.
+The initial value is 0, and when it reaches 1, the process is done.
 (This doesn't always mean to successfully befriend.
 Sometimes other processes start after this.)